ansible-collections/community.mongodb/README.md

 These roles prepare servers with Debian-based and RHEL-based distributions to run MongoDB:

 - `community.mongodb.mongodb_linux`: A simple role to configure Linux Operating System settings, as advised in the [MongoDB Production Notes](https://docs.mongodb.com/manual/administration/production-notes/).
-- `community.mongodb.mongodb_selinux`: Configure SELinux for MongoDB
+- `community.mongodb.mongodb_selinux`: Configure SELinux for MongoDB.

 - `community.mongodb.mongodb_repository`: Configures a repository for MongoDB on Debian and RedHat based platforms.
 - `community.mongodb.mongodb_install`: Install MongoDB packages on Debian and RedHat based platforms.
 This role, unlike all other roles, provides for installing specific versions of mongodb.
 Other roles merely validate that mongodb-org is installed/present; they do not install particular versions.